Will men and women ever see eye to eye?

 He will want to tackle her problems head on, like a fireman.
 He feels impatient to put the fire out as quickly as possible.
 For him, the quickest way to put the fire out is by giving solutions.
 Because he wants so badly to provide for his spouse, he may take her mood personally and defend himself.
 He might hear things literally, not realizing that when his spouse is upset she will use words as tools to explore and express difficult emotions.

 She, by using words as tools to explore and express her difficult emotions when she is upset, is able to process her negative emotions and let them go.
 She values support and nurture, and is most fulfilled by sharing, cooperation and community.
 When he shows interest in her by asking caring questions or expressing heartfelt concerns she feels loved and cared for.
 He is fulfilling her first primary love need.
-Are You A Commitment-Phobe?
+The Unexpected Reason Why You're TERRIFIED Of Commitment

 More Juicy Content From YourTango: